MicrosoftStudentChapter/web-dev-wkshp2025/submissions/MG07-stack/README.md

 Hi! 👋 I'm **Manaswi Goyal**, and this is my first ever web project.
-It's a simple interactive portfolio page I built while learning HTML, CSS, and JavaScript — with a lot of help from ChatGPT (for generating, understanding, and improving code).
+It's a simple interactive portfolio page I built while learning HTML, CSS, and JavaScript — with help from ChatGPT (for generating, understanding, and improving code).

 ---